-Admission Policies

-Application Fee
+application Fee Va - 1 NI- 1

+Ooes your institution have an application Yes No -

+ee?
+X

+mount of application fee: \$75.00 -

 Yes No

+Can it be waived for applicants with nancial need?
+X (except for student visa holders)

+• 4

+you have an application fee and an on-line fee: application option, ple ase indicate policy

+ree: ^

+Reduced:

+Yes No 1

+can on-line application fee be waived for X (except for student INU -

+pplicants with financial need? visa holders)

+application closing date

+Yes No]

-Does your institution have an application fee? х
+oes your institution have an application Х

-Amount of application fee: \$75.00
+losing date? pplication closing date (fall): February 1, 2015 J

+riority date: November 1, 2014 Early

+Action program

+Yes N

+re first-time, first-year students accepte d for terms other than the fall? x (only for LSA) IN.

+, , , , , Į.

+lotification to applicants of admission de only)

+On a rolling basis beginning (date): Dec.
+24

+Other:

+Reply policy for admitted applicants (fill in

+flust reply by (date): lo set date: May 1, 2015

+Must reply by May 1 or within weeks

+notified thereafter 2

+Other:

+Deadline for housing deposit (MM/DD): n/a

+mount of housing deposit: Refundable if student does not enroll?
+II/a

+Yes, in full

+Yes, in part

+No

+Deferred admission Yes N

+oes your institution allow students to postp one enrollment after ac Imission?
+X

+yes, maximum period of postponement: usually 1 year

+iarly admission of high school students

+arly admission of high school students Yes N

+oes your institution allow high school stude ×

+ear (freshman) students one year or more b (1.33.4.1.1.3.0000

+Common Application Question removed from II CD5.
+(Initiated during 2006 -∠uu≀ cycle

+Early Decision and Early Action Pla ans

+arly Decision

+Account institution offer an early desired nlan (an admission -l- that parmits Yes N

+oes your institution offer an early decision tudents to apply and be notified of an admis •

+egular notification date and that asks stude nts to commit to attendi ×

+rst-time, first-year (freshman) applicants for fall enrollment?

+"yes," please complete the following: 1

+1 •

+First or only early decision plan closing da First or only early decision plan notification

+C21 Other early decision plan notification date

+C21 For the Fall 2014 entering class:

+C21 Number of early decision applications received by your institution

+C21 Number of applicants admitted under early decision plan

+C21 Please provide significant details about your early decision plan:

+000 -

+C22 Early action

+C22 Yes No

+C22 Do you have a nonbinding early action plan whereby students are notified of an

+admission decision well in advance of the regular notification date but do not have to X

+commit to attending your college?

+C22 If "yes," please complete the following:

+C22 Early action closing date November 1

+C22 Early action notification date December 24

+C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

 Yes No

-Cap it he weived for applicants with x (except for

-financial need? student visa holders)

-Does your institution have an application fee?
-Amount of application fee: Can it be waived for applicants with Yes Does your institution have an application fee? x Amount of application fee: \$75.00 Yes Yes Can it be waived for applicants with financial need? x (except for student visa

-C13 If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

-C13 Same fee: Х

-C13 Free:

-~

-C13 Reduced:

-C13 Yes No

-Can on-line application fee be x (except for

-waived for applicants with financial student visa

-need? holders)

-C14 Application closing date

-C14 Yes No C14 Does your institution have an application closing date? х C14 Application closing date (fall): February 1, 2014 C14 Priority date: November 1, 2013 Early Action program

-C15 Yes No Are first-time, first-year students accepted for terms other than the fall? x (only for LSA)

-C16 Notification to applicants of admission decision sent (fill in one only)

-C16 On a rolling basis beginning (date): 12/24 4

-C16 By (date):

-C16 Other:

-C17 Reply policy for admitted applicants (fill in one only)

-C17 Must reply by (date): May 1, 2014

-C17 No set date:

-C17 Must reply by May 1 or within 2

-weeks if notified thereafter 2

-C17 Other:

-C17 Deadline for housing deposit

-(MM/DD):

-C17 Amount of housing deposit: n/a

-C17 Refundable if student does not

-enroll?

-C17 Yes, in full

-C17 Yes, in part

-C17 No

-C18 Deferred admission

-C18 Yes No Does your institution allow students to postpone enrollment after x admission? ~ C18 If yes, maximum period of postponement: usually 1 year

-C19 Early admission of high school students

-C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first- time, first-year (freshman) students one year or more before high school х graduation?

-C20 Common Application

-Question removed from CDS.

-(Initiated during 2006-2007 cycle)

-Early Decision and Early Action Plans

-C21 Early Decision

-C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit х to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-C21 If "yes," please complete the following: First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 For the Fall 2013 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan:

-C22 Early action C22 Yes No C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but х do not have to commit to attending your college?
-C22 If "yes," please complete the following: C22 Early action closing date November 1, 2013 C22 Early action notification date December 24, 2013

-C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

-Yes

-No
+X